 - Color Options: Like vinyl roofing shingles, composite shingles come in a variety of colors and styles.
 They can fit almost every aesthetic you want.

-- Impact Rating: These shingles have a Class 4 impact rating, so they stand up to high winds, along with heavy rain and hail damage, well.
+- Impact Rating: These shingles have a Class 4 impact rating, so they stand up well to high winds, heavy rain, and hail damage.
 They’re also fabricated to resist fires, moisture and pests.

 - Lower Environmental Impacts: As mentioned, some composite roof shingles are made entirely from recycled materials.
 Additionally, the shingles themselves are often recyclable.

 - Lightweight: Composite shingles weigh about as much as asphalt shingles do.
 They’re easy to handle and don’t require any extra roof bracing.